This article is the ninth in a series of biographies about members of the 32nd Station Hospital (and the second of four about the unit’s nurses).

 Although most U.S. Army documents provide only the middle initial, Special Orders No. 323 does list her full name: Helen Frances Mahoney.
 When first published, this article noted that unfortunately, even this is a fairly common name and I was not able to find any other confirmed information for this nurse.
 Subsequently, I received a document dated May 9, 1981 from the collection of Dr. William A. Carey and Ina Carey about an upcoming reunion.
 The document listed her married name as Ganley and her town as Methuen, Massachusetts.

 Working with that, I found quite a lot of information about Mahoney.
 She was born in Lawrence, Massachusetts to William and Ellen Mahoney.
 According to her obituary, she graduated from “Lawrence General Hospital School of Nursing, Class of 1939 and did her post graduate work in New York at the New York Hospital.”
 Mahoney was listed on the 1940 census as working as a trained nurse and living in Lawrence, Massachusetts.
-She and her husband Edward Ganley raised a daughter and a son.
+She and her husband Edward Ganley raised a daughter and two sons.
 She died in Haverhill, Massachusetts, aged 92.

 Kathryn Judith McCann (Kathryn Judith Brown), N-723269 (November 20, 1917 – July 21, 1996)